 - 2100-2330 Sailors’ Evening and Sea Chantey Sing-along

 Sunday, October 9, 2022

 - 0730-0900 Captain’s Meeting

 - 0900-1600 Tentative Educational sails / dockside

-This is meant to be a fun race; however, the safety of the vessel and her crew is the sole and inescapable responsibility of the captain, who must ensure that the vessel is sound, seaworthy and manned by experienced crew who are physically fit.
+This is meant to be a fun race; however, the safety of a vessel and her crew is the sole and inescapable responsibility of the captain, who must ensure that the vessel is sound, seaworthy, and manned by experienced crew who are physically fit.
 The captain must further ensure that all equipment is properly maintained and stowed, and that the crew knows its location and proper usage.
-It is also the sole and exclusive responsibility of the captain to decide whether or not to start or continue in any race.
-Vessels will be disqualified for unsafe operation or failure to have formal representation at the Skippers’ Meeting on Thursday morning.
+It is recommended that all vessels have GPS, chartplotter, AIS, radar, EPIRB, life raft and any other equipment needed to maintain situational awareness and effect rescue in the event it is needed.
+It is also the sole and exclusive responsibility of the captain to decide whether or not to start or continue in the race.
+Vessels will be disqualified for unsafe operation or failure to have formal representation at the skipper’s meeting Thursday morning pre-race.
 The race involves sailing at night in an area busy with commercial traffic.
-All participating vessels must fly radar reflectors, maintain a radio watch and keep a good lookout at all times.
-Vessels unfamiliar with night sailing on the Chesapeake are encouraged to seek local knowledge before entering the event
+All participating vessels must fly radar reflectors, maintain a radio watch, and keep a good lookout at all times.
+Captains unfamiliar with night sailing on the Chesapeake are encouraged to seek local knowledge and experienced crew before entering the event.